intitni/CustomSuggestionServiceForCopilotForXcode/README.md

 ## Strategies

-- Default: This strategy explains everything carefully to the model and ask it to generate a suggestion.
+- Default: This strategy meticulously explains the context to the model, prompting it to generate a suggestion.
-- Naive: This strategy remixes the code and snippets into the prompt to fool the model that it's writing code at the end of a file.
+- Naive: This strategy rearranges the code in a naive way to trick the model into believing it's appending code at the end of a file.
-- Continue: This strategy use the "Please Continue" technique to fool the model that it has generated a part of the suggestion, but needs to continue to generate the rest.
-(Only work with the chat completion API).
+- Continue: This strategy employs the "Please Continue" technique to persuade the model that it has started a suggestion and must continue to complete it.
+(Only effective with the chat completion API).

 ## Contribution

-Prompt engineering is really hard and we really need your help.
+Prompt engineering is a challenging task, and your assistance is invaluable.

-Most hard things are in the `Shared` package.
-If you want to add a new model service, please check the file `CodeCompletionService.swift`.
-If you want to add new request strategies, please check the file `RequestStrategy.swift`.
+The most complex things are located within the `Shared` package.
+To add a new service, please refer to the `CodeCompletionService.swift` file.
+To add new request strategies, check out the `RequestStrategy.swift` file.